Mindful/site-3/content/blog/mwe-lookup/index.md

 title = "Multiword expression lookup: multiset subset retrieval"
 +++

 I've recently spent quite a bit of time thinking about how to find [multiword expressions](https://en.wikipedia.org/wiki/Multiword_expression) (MWEs) in a sentence.
 MWEs are a pretty messy topic and there is a lot of ambiguity about what even counts as an MWE, but for today I want to put that aside and talk about approaches to automatically identifying MWEs.
-I am fan of lexicon-based approaches to MWE identification, which just means that given a very large list of MWEs, you are trying to figure out which of them might be present in a given sentence.
+I am a fan of lexicon-based approaches to MWE identification, which just means that given a very large list of MWEs, you are trying to figure out which of them might be present in a given sentence.
 This can be broken down into a pipeline that looks something like this:
-1. Retrieve all of the MWEs that _could_ be present in a sentence (the "possible MWEs") from the lexicon; this can also be thought of as filtering the lexicon down to just entries whose constituents are all present the sentence.
+1. Retrieve all of the MWEs that _could_ be present in a sentence (the "possible MWEs") from the lexicon; this can also be thought of as filtering the lexicon down to just entries whose constituents are all present in the sentence.
 The majority of this blog post will be about how to do this efficiently, because with a poorly structured lexicon this can be quite slow.
-2. Gather all combinations of constituent words which could form a possible MWE in the sentence as "candidates"; this just means finding each combination of words in the sentence that correspond to a possible MWE, and we will cover how to do this at the end of the post.
+2. Gather all combinations of constituent words which could form a possible MWE in the sentence as "candidates"; this just means finding each combination of words in the sentence that correspond to a possible MWE.
+We will cover how to do this at the end of the post.
 3. Decide if each "candidate" is actually an MWE - that is, whether its constituents take on an idiomatic/non-compositional meaning.
 This requires a system capable of making judgements about meaning in context, which typically means machine learning.
-I published a [paper](https://aclanthology.org/2023.findings-emnlp.14/) last year about one possible method to do this, but there are a variety of possible approaches and those details are beyond the scope of this blog post.
+I published a [paper](https://aclanthology.org/2023.findings-emnlp.14/) last year about one possible method to do this, but there are a variety of possible approaches, which are beyond the scope of this blog post.

 ![Example sentence](poster_sentence.png)